 6. Swot up on the Consumer Code for Home Builders

-So long as your builder or developer offers a warranty, it will also have to adhere to the Consumer Code for Home Builders.
-Having only launched in 2010, many people are unaware of this Code but its sole purpose is to protect buyers of off plan and new-build homes.
+So long as your builder or developer offers a warranty, it will also have to adhere to the Consumer Code for Home Builders – something that many people are unaware.
+Its sole purpose however is to protect buyers of off plan and new-build homes.

 One of the most useful parts of the Code is that it forces the builder to provide realistic information of when your home will be completed.